Deforestation

 Deforestation}

-Home > Drivers > Deforestation
+Home > Deforestation

 Despite being critical for regulating our climate and supporting valuable ecosystems, different types of forest ecosystems are being lost around the world at an alarming rate.
 They are cut down to make way for expanding human settlements and activities.
 This is a critical issue for disaster risk reduction, as forests can also buffer the impacts of extreme events like storms, floods, droughts and landslides, while supporting the livelihoods of local communities.